From Linux Today in 2000.

 Apart from their ability to snare the normally crowd-shy Wang to Leningrad there was one other remarkable thing about this meeting – no-one had paid for a software license.

-This was odd because CA had annual licensing and the software was designed to stop working if fees were not paid.
+This was odd because CA had annual licensing.
+The software was designed to stop working if fees were not paid.
 Because they had plenty of time, good skills but few resources, the Russian programmers found their way past security traps that stop western users from pirating the software.

 Not locked in to proprietary software